Preferred Properties of Highlands, Inc.

 "When you have a preference for the best"

-This part of Western North Carolina is renowned for its natural beauty, cool temperatures, cascading waterfalls and friendly people.
+This part of Western North Carolina is renown for its natural beauty, cool temperatures, cascading waterfalls and friendly people.

 Native Rhododendron